The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Worker Groups and the Impact of Referrals on Outcomes

-Note that the economy has a Markov property: referrals and equilibrium actions depend only on current employment and not on how the system got there.
-Thus, to understand the full dynamics it is useful to first understand how employment levels from one period transition to the next.
+In this section, we show that homophily, together with inequality in current employment, leads to inequality (in both wages and employment) and inefficiency (in terms of total productivity) in the current and future periods.
+Here, we examine inequality between groups, and in Section~\ref{sec:Pchanges} of the appendix, we discuss overall inequality, immobility, and productivity across all members of the society as a function of the overall referral distribution, of which this is a special case.

-In particular, a useful expression turns out to be what referrals would be if employment rates were equal to the relative population proportions.
-If there was no current employment bias, then the blue and green workers looking for jobs would get a total of referrals respectively.
-If $\frac{R_b}{R_g}=\frac{n_b}{n_g}$, then when employment matches population shares ($\frac{e_b}{e_g}=\frac{n_b}{n_g}$), there is a {\sl balance} in referrals: each population would get a number of referrals proportional to their representation in the population if employment reflected population shares.
+To understand these impacts, it is useful to consider how many referrals workers would get if employment numbers were equal to the relative population proportions.
+If there was no current employment bias, then the blue and green workers looking for jobs would get a total of

+referrals respectively.
+We say referrals are {\sl balanced} if each population receives a number of referrals proportional to their representation ($\frac{R_b}{R_g}= \frac{n_b}{n_g}$); e.g., when referrals are purely homophilous ($h_b=h_g=1$) but also if referrals are independent of groups ($h_b=\frac{n_b}{n}$,$h_g=\frac{n_g}n$).

 If current employment rates are balanced ($\frac{e_b}{e_g}= \frac{n_b}{n_g}$) and referrals are balanced ($\frac{R_b}{R_g}= \frac{n_b}{n_g}$), then outcomes are equal for the two groups, regardless of the degree of homophily.
-On the other hand, should either of these conditions strictly favor one group, for instance blues ($\frac{e_b}{e_g}\geq \frac{n_b}{n_g}$ and $\frac{R_b}{R_g}\geq \frac{n_b}{n_g}$ with at least one strict inequality), then the referral distribution of blue workers first-order stochastically dominates that of green workers, resulting in better wages and higher employment rates.\footnote{The employment rates are determined by the group-specific probabilities of not getting a referral; workers receive a wage above the minimum wage if they got at least two referrals.
-Thus, first-order stochastic dominance is a sufficient, but not necessary condition to rank the different outcomes of the groups.}
+On the other hand, should either of these conditions strictly favor one group, the blues ($\frac{e_b}{e_g}\geq \frac{n_b}{n_g}$ and $\frac{R_b}{R_g}\geq \frac{n_b}{n_g}$ with at least one strict inequality), then the referral distribution of blue workers dominates that of green workers in that larger fractions of blues get at least one referral and multiple referrals, resulting in higher employment rates and better wages, and this effect persists over time resulting in immobility (although the inequality can subside over time as discussed in Section~\ref{sec:dyn}).

-Such an advantage also leads to a worse lemons effect for blues since {\sl relatively} more of them are screened, and rejected, and so the average values of blues in the pool is worse than the average value of greens in the pool.
-As a higher fraction of employed blue workers is hired through the referral market compared to greens, employed blue workers have higher productivity than employed green workers.
-This is consistent with the observation that referral-hired workers tend to outperform other workers (again, see the discussion in the Introduction).